-As a result of an actuarial assessment performed by the DTF, the proportion of long service leave taken as leave remained unchanged from the 2020 rate (42%).
-The average factor for the calculation of employer superannuation cost on-costs has increased from the 2020 rate (9.8%) to 2021 (10.1%).
+As a result of an actuarial assessment performed by DTF, the proportion of long service leave taken as leave remained unchanged from the 2021 rate (42%).
+The average factor for the calculation of employer superannuation cost on-costs has increased from the 2021 rate (10.1%) to 2022 (10.60%).
 These rates are used in the employment on-cost calculation.

-^{} The increase in trade payables primarily relates to payments towards the Recycling Infrastructure Grant Program, Recycling Modernisation Grant Program, and Local Government Food Waste Program.
+^{} The decrease in trade payables primarily relates to payments towards the Recycling Infrastructure Grant Program, Recycling Modernisation Grant Program and Local Government Food Waste Program.